Friday 22 Nov 2024

 According to the World Economic Forum Global Risks Perception Survey 2023-2024, AI-generated misinformation and disinformation have emerged as the most serious global risk anticipated in the next two years.
 The combination of deepfakes and advanced AI chatbots will create a frightening new reality where manipulation becomes personal, targeting specific vulnerabilities.

 However, some say deepfake technology is just a tool, neither good nor bad.
-It comes down to how one uses it, says Peerapong Jongvibool, vice-president for Southeast Asia and Hong Kong, at cybersecurity firm Fortinet.
+It comes down to how one uses it, says Peerapong Jongvibool, senior director for Southeast Asia at cybersecurity firm Fortinet.
 “Deepfake is not a new technology, but recently because of social media and how the new generation is consuming information [it has become a severe issue that should be addressed].”

 Deepfake images are being used more frequently, especially in politically motivated videos in the run-up to elections.
 Deepfakes can also be used in more targeted cyberattacks, potentially leading to large-scale fraud.